Platoniq/wilder-journal/_articles/en/david-cabo.md

 ## **How would you say you are different from other media that define themselves as fact-checkers?**

 At Civio we don't do fact checking in a specialised way, partly because there are already people who do it, but also partly because our philosophy is different.
 There is a risk as a fact-checking media or organisation of giving space to people who play with the mechanism of saying outrageous things.
 You have to be aware that many people distrust the media and distrust traditional organisations, and that one of their arguments to reach many people is that same distrust.
 For example: the fact that Trump says outrageous things and gets corrected is not an accident, it is intentional because the fact that he goes against the traditional media is precisely what makes him attractive to many people.
 It is debatable why: is it because they are angry, or because they are radicalised for some reason?
 What is proven is that this attracts people.

+{% quote { "author": "David Cabo" } %}There is this risk related to fact-checking that by correcting or explaining something that is not true you are amplifying the message{% endquote %}

 There is this risk that with your correction or explanation of something that is not true, you are amplifying the message, which may not have reached, but just by the fact of opposing a certain person's message, it adds points in the eyes of their followers, as it is a strategy that gives votes and followers in social networks.
 That's what keeps us away from fact-checking: our agenda is not going to be marked by what the madman of the day has come up with today, but what I want to do is investigate; I have my own agenda as an organisation that does journalism.